hanfak/RESTful-API-Json-java/README.md

 - This works for the two different types of streams, click and employer, but will have to constantly add new code to the service, model, dbconnection and resource files to accept different types of streams.
 So it is not easily exentendable.

-- Mongdb driver methods I am using are deprecated.
+- Mongodb driver methods I am using are deprecated.
 Unfortunately, aiming to use the new methods, I had issues with implementing fully this new version with extracting 'click' records from database.
 I decided to stick with the deprecated methods and keep the code clean as I was able to extract out the mongodb connection code to a method.

 ## To Do

-- Test service and User stories 2 to 6
+- Test database service and User stories 2 to 6
 - Tests for the database
   - mocking the data
 - Use new methods for mongodb